-A Botanical Impact Assessment ("BIA") was conducted to determine if there is any sensitive or endangered vegetation on the proposed site.
-Due to the size of the development (approximately 104ha), there will be a loss of vegetation during the construction phase of the project.
-The BIA is attached to this report as Appendix 1G.
+A Botanical Impact Assessment (BIA) will be conducted to determine if there is any sensitive or endangered vegetation on the proposed site.
+According to the SANBI BGIS website the proposed site would be covered with Bushmanland Arid Grassland (least threatened) and is located within a Critical Biodiversity Area (CBA).
+Due to the size of the development (approximately 50ha), there will be a loss of vegetation during the construction phase of the project.
+The BIA will be attached to the Environmental Impact Report.